 Respond to receive more information and indicate your interest

 As the brochures in your family’s mailbox may attest, colleges and universities develop ample materials to provide information to prospective students.
-Through a combination of e-mail, print, video, social media, and other communications, schools want to provide students with a better understanding of their academic offerings and student experience.
-Many of these communications embed the opportunity for recipients to indicate they are interested in receiving additional information.
+Through a combination of email, print, video, social media, and other communications, schools want to provide students with a better understanding of their academic offerings and student experience.
+Many of these communications embed the opportunity for recipients to indicate they're interested in receiving additional information.

 Reframe your perception of published costs

 At first glance, the cost of attending a four-year private college or university may appear beyond a student or family’s financial means.
-According to the College Board, the average published cost of attendance for a four-year private institution was $42,419 for the 2014–2015 academic year.
-These figures are staggering, but they are rarely indicative of a school’s true cost.
+According to U.S. News & World Report, the average cost of attendance at a four-year private institution was $41,426 for the 2019–2020 academic year.
+These figures are staggering, but they're rarely indicative of a school’s true cost.

-Students who do not consider four-year private colleges and universities based solely on the published total cost of attendance are at risk of the aforementioned undermatching.
-Financial aid and scholarship opportunities often allow for a significant reduction in that published cost.
+Students who don't consider four-year private colleges and universities based solely on the published total cost of attendance are at risk of the aforementioned undermatching.
+Financial aid and scholarship opportunities often allow for a significant reduction to that published cost.
 Institutions committed to meeting 100% of demonstrated need ensure that students and families are able to afford the experience.
-For example, Colby College lists its total cost of attendance as $63,330 for the 2015–2016 academic year.
+For example, Colby College listed its total cost of attendance as $71,250–$72,500 for the 2018–2019 academic year.
 Because the College meets 100% of demonstrated need, students and families may pay anywhere from $0 to the total published cost, depending on the amount of financial aid they qualify for based on the College’s review of their financial situation.

 Some students disregard selective colleges and universities that match their academic credentials because of a published cost of attendance that they would not be expected to pay.
 Before deciding to apply, confirm whether or not a college or university is committed to meeting 100% of your demonstrated need and if a school has a no-loan policy.
 It could mean that your total cost of attendance at a private school is less than the total cost of attendance at a state institution.